aredn/documentation/arednGettingStarted/node_admin.rst

 The switch on the right is ``enabled`` by default, but it appears gray until the tunnel connection is established, at which time it will be green.

+Tunnel Backup/Restore
+^^^^^^^^^^^^^^^^^^^^^

+If you want to keep a copy of all your tunnel settings you can click the ``Backup`` button to save them to a file.
+This will backup the tunnel credentials and settings as well as the DNS value and tunnel subnets.
+If you have a previously saved tunnel config backup, you can restore those settings to your node.
+Choose the tunnel backup file to restore and you will be returned to the *admin status* page where you can ``Commit`` or ``Revert`` the changes.
+The settings in the tunnel backup file will overwrite and replace any existing settings on your node.

 Advanced Tunnel Options
 ^^^^^^^^^^^^^^^^^^^^^^^

 The **Tunnel Server Network** address is displayed under *Advanced Options*.
 This is the starting IP address for your tunnel server's network, and it is calculated automatically.
 It should not be changed unless there is a specific reason why the default will not work for your situation.
 The value is only editable when there are no existing server credentials being provided by your node.

-The **Tunnel Weight** is the weighting factor used by the routing protocols to determine the link cost of sending traffic via the tunnel.
-This value is a global default, but you can override the tunnel weight by providing an individual per-tunnel value as described above.
+The **Default Tunnel Cost** is the weighting factor used by the routing protocol to determine the link cost of sending traffic via the tunnel.
+This value is a global default, but you can override the tunnel cost by providing an individual per-tunnel value as described above.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.